David Heller

 David B. Heller (born 1968) is an American businessman, former Goldman Sachs executive, and minority owner in the Philadelphia Sixers.

 Biography

 In 1989, Heller received a B.A. from Harvard University with a concentration in American history.
 After school, he joined Goldman Sachs as a trader in Equity Derivatives.
 In 1993, he moved to Tokyo to become head of Volatility Trading and the co-head of Equities in Japan.
 In 1999, he transferred to London as head of Global Trading for Equity Derivatives.
 In 2006, he returned to New York City as global head of Equities Trading.
-In 2008, he was named global co-head of the Securities Division.
-In 2012, he retired from Goldman Sachs but will continue on as a senior director of the company.
+Heller was named global co-head of the Securities Division in 2008 and senior director of Goldman Sachs in 2012.